VilmaDaukantaite/your-own-project/README.md

 * The audience will evaluate their understanding on your presentation (this will help you in further presentations).

 ## General schedule
-*Today*
-* Think on a topic and propose some questions.
-* Choose the data interesting.
-* Look for documentation to give context to your project.
-* Write the README file in your repository.

 *Tuesday*
 * Teachers validation --NO CODE UNTIL HERE--